SS Anna Paulowna: 1861 accident

 In January 1861 the ship with captain P.D.H.D. de Haan was on a voyage from Amsterdam, North Holland to Marseille, Bouches-du-Rhône, France, and Genoa, Kingdom of Sardinia.
 During the night of 15 January 1861 the ship was driven ashore and wrecked at Cape Spartel, Morocco with the loss of six of her 22 crew.
 Cargo of the ship was unloaded.

 British salvagers managed to refloat the ship and the ship was sold to England where it entered service under the name Enterprise.
 In November 1861 the KNSM bought the ship back and came back into service as Anna Paulowna.

 1864-1875 damage

 On 29 April 1864 after departing on a voyage from Amsterdam, the Netherlands to Liverpool, United Kingdom, returned to Oosterdok, Amsterdam with propeller damage.
 On 25 September 1867 the ship arrived from Amsterdam at the harbor of Frederikshavn, Denmark with a broken spindle and cylinder.
-On 22 September 1875 while on voyage from Saint Petersburg, Russia to the Netherlands it broke the machine at Hveen and brought in by a tugboat at Copenhagen where it was repaired.
+On 22 September 1875 while on voyage from Saint Petersburg, Russia to the Netherlands it broke the machine at Ven and brought in by a tugboat at Copenhagen where it was repaired.